-Down Syndrome Ireland is currently involved in important research to increase awareness of the condition and work towards improving the care of children with Down syndrome who have been diagnosed with arthritis.
+Down Syndrome Ireland has been involved in important research to increase awareness of the condition and work towards improving the care of children with Down syndrome who have been diagnosed with arthritis.

 HOW DID OUR MEMBERS GET INVOLVED IN THE RESEARCH?